Financial Planning

 What Are the Disadvantages of Rollover a 401k While Still Employed?

 Just because you technically can do something that doesn’t means that you should do it.
-As with any major financial decision you make, a rollover from a 401k to an IRA while still employed has its disadvantages.
+Like any major financial decision, a rollover from a 401k to an IRA while still employed has disadvantages.
 A 401k plan has lots of advantages as an employer-backed plan and you can be giving up quite a lot:

 1. Giving Up Federal Protections

 Having money in a 401k can be a great way to save for retirement and protect yourself from potential creditors.
-Did you know that by federal law, money held in a 401k is protected from almost all types of creditor judgments?
-This means that if you ever find yourself facing financial difficulties, you can rest assured knowing your savings are secure and protected.
+Did you know that by federal law, money in a 401k has protection from almost all types of creditor judgments?
+If you face financial troubles, your savings stay safe and it has creditor protection.

-Unfortunately, traditional IRAs and other retirement accounts are not protected from creditors under federal law.
-Instead, each state has its own set of laws that specify the extent to which IRAs are protected from creditors in their jurisdiction, including bankruptcy.
+Unfortunately, traditional IRAs and other retirement accounts don’t have creditor protection under federal law.
+Each state has its own laws about how much IRA money is safe from creditors, including during bankruptcy.

 2. Losing Buying Power

 Your 401k might lack diversity for investment options, but it has significant buying power compared to IRAs.
-This is due to their larger investment amounts because they are employer-backed—you have something like a corporate discount which gives you access to more competitive fees, unlocking more of their money for retirement savings.
+This because of their larger investment amounts because they are employer-backed.
+You have something like a corporate discount.
+This gives you access to more competitive fees, unlocking more of their money for retirement savings.

 3. Giving Up Penalty-Free Access to Funds Before 59

-One of the biggest drawbacks is that transferring your 401k into an IRA can limit your access to funds from this account until you turn 59½.
-This means that if you need to withdraw money from this account before then, you may be subject to a hefty penalty.
+One drawback is that transferring your 401k into an IRA can limit your access to funds from this account until you turn 59½.
+This means that if you must withdraw money from this account before, you may be subject to a hefty penalty.

-Employers set the rules about how many times people in this age group can withdraw funds, but this privilege is lost once you roll the 401k into an IRA.
+Employers decide how often you can withdraw funds at this age.
+Employers lose this privilege once you roll the 401k into an IRA.
 After that, you'll need to wait until age 59 ½ to access your retirement funds without facing early withdrawal penalties.
-This is one of the main things to consider before you rollover a 401k while still employed, especially if you might plan to retire before you are 55 years old.
+Consider this before you rollover a 401k while still employed, especially if you might plan to retire before you are 55 years old.

 4. Losing Any Loan Opportunities

 For all the potential drawbacks you might face with a 401k retirement plan, this is one reason to stay with your current plan.
-A 401k plan may allow you to take out loans on your account while you are still employed.
+A 401k plan may allow you to take out loans on your account while you are an employee.

 This can be a great security blanket if you need a loan for emergencies.
 You will only need to pay outstanding loan balances when you leave your place of employment.
 An IRA doesn’t give you this opportunity.